 $1,296 for individuals and $1,744 for couples and resources cannot exceed $7,860 for individuals and $11,800 for couples.

 Qualified Individual (QL).
 Monthly income must be less than $1,456 for individuals and

 $1,960 for couples and resources cannot exceed $7,860 for individuals and $11,800 for couples.

 ‘Resources’ includes any money in a checking or savings account, stocks, and bonds.

 Many types of medical expenses are tax-deductible.
-Under the U.S. tax code, you can deduct Medicare expenses (including premiums) that exceed a certain percentage of your income.
+For example, under the U.S. tax code, you can deduct Medicare expenses (including premiums) that exceed a certain percentage of your income.

-If you have any questions about the Medicare Part B premiums you can expect to pay, and your eligibility for financial assistance, speak to one of our licensed agents today.
+If you have any questions about the Medicare Part B premiums you can expect to pay and your eligibility for financial assistance, speak to one of our licensed agents today.
 Our agents will discuss your Medicare options and help find a plan that works for you.
-Call us today at 1-844-236-0228.